How to Paint a Fiberglass Boat for a Showroom Finish

 The Critical Role of Primers

-I don't care which topcoat you choose—if you skip the primer, you're setting yourself up for failure.
-It’s that simple.
+Regardless of which topcoat you choose, skipping the primer sets you up for failure.
 Primer is the glue that holds your entire paint job together, the essential bonding agent that makes your expensive topcoat stick to the hull.

 A quality marine primer, especially a two-part epoxy primer, does several jobs at once.